Germany: Hello distribution grid! Update on self-consumption facilities – Federal Court of Justice ruling of 13 May 2025

 Germany

-Offering extensive entrepreneurial knowledge and long-standing expertise in regulatory matters around infrastructure and energy, I am a partner in our international Energy and Utilities Sector Group and a member of our Commercial and Regulatory and Administrative Practice Group.
+Offering extensive entrepreneurial knowledge and long-standing expertise in energy and infrastructure regulatory matters, I head our international Energy and Utilities Sector Group as well as the Infrastructure Group.
+I am a member of our Commercial and Regulatory and Administrative Practice Group.

 anja holtermann Module